Offsec-TX/Offsec-TX.github.io/_testcases/web-auth-1.md

 ---
-testcase: Test the Web (HTTP/HTTPS) service for verbose error messages that may disclose sensitive information
+testcase: Validate that the Web (HTTP/HTTPS) service does not reveal different authentication responses based on username validity
 platforms:
   - Web
   - Network